xmos/lib_audio_dsp/doc/dsp_components/modules/drc.rst

 Compressors
 ===========

-A compressor will attenuate the signal when the envelope exceeds the threshold.
+A compressor will attenuate the signal when the envelope is greater than the threshold.
 The input/output relationship above the threshold is defined by the compressor ``ratio``.

 As with a limiter, the compressor runs an internal envelope detector to get the signal envelope, then compare it to the threshold.
-If the envelope exceeds the threshold, the gain will be proportionally reduced by the ``ratio``, such that it exceeds the by a smaller amount.
+If the envelope is greater than the threshold, the gain will be proportionally reduced by the ``ratio``, such that it is greater than the threshold by a smaller amount.
 If the envelope is below the threshold, unity gain will be applied.
 The gain is then run through an EMA to avoid abrupt changes, before being applied.